 The monitoring of all fire prevention & mitigation activities will be done by the DFO & ACFs of this Division.
-In view of the huge wildfire observed during the last fire season 2021, it is felt necessary to bestow special thrust on the following points to mitigate the wild fire in rapid response mode.
+In view of the huge wildfire observed in certain pocket of the district, it is felt necessary to bestow special thrust on the following points to mitigate the wild fire in rapid response mode.